 The determination of the gross income and deductions of a taxpayer from the conduct of business activities connected directly or indirectly with petroleum operations shall be based on the taxpayer's net profit for financial accounting purposes for the year.
-The profit and loss and the balance sheet must be prepared in accordance with the most updated version of the International Accounting Standards or the Generally Accepted Accounting Practices applicable to the taxpayer, and subject to the modifications contained in the present Regulation and the Taxes and Duties Act, 2008.
+The profit and loss and the balance sheet must be prepared in accordance with the most updated version of the International Accounting Standards and subject to the modifications contained in this Regulation and the Taxes and Duties Act, 2008.